communications-mining

 The platform can often start making predictions for a label with as little as five examples, though in order to accurately estimate the performance of a label (how well the platform is able to predict it), each label requires at least 25 examples.

-When labelling in Explore, the little red dials (examples shown below) next to each label indicate whether more examples are needed to accurately estimate the label's performance.
+When annotating in Explore, the little red dials (examples shown below) next to each label indicate whether more examples are needed to accurately estimate the label's performance.
 The dial starts to disappear as you provide more training examples and will disappear completely once you reach 25.

 Label training dials